appsody/website/content/docs/stacks/test.md

 Runs the [`appsody init <stack>`](/content/docs/using-appsody/cli-commands.md/#appsody-init) command.

 This step initializes an Appsody project that uses the default project template from your stack.
-This produces a local containerized development environment for your stack.
 See [Initializing Appsody Projects](/content/docs/using-appsody/initializing-project) for more details.

 ### Run